Compliance Guide

 In short — if personal data touches the employee's workflow, they need training.

-📚 What Should GDPR Training Cover?
+📚 What Should GDPR Training Include?
+(ICO Requirements)

 A one-size-fits-all approach doesn't work.
 Training programmes should be: